 With the completion of the Partnership's best-efforts offering in April 2017, the Partnership's principal sources of liquidity are cash on hand, the cash flow generated from properties the Partnership has acquired and availability under the Partnership's revolving credit facility, discussed below.
-The Partnership anticipates that cash on hand, cash flow from operations and availability under the credit facility will be adequate to meet its anticipated liquidity requirements for at least the next 12 months, including the funding of the capital expenditures discussed above to complete the six new wells.
+The Partnership anticipates that cash on hand, cash flow from operations and availability under the credit facility will be adequate to meet its anticipated liquidity requirements for at least the next 12 months, including completing the funding of the capital expenditures discussed above.